-Men and women of all age ranges believe that self-care is an important part of making healthier lifestyle choices and over 92 percent of them believe that self-care practices have an impact on their overall well-being.
+Last year, we began to cover the growing interest in self-care.
+In fact, between 2019 and 2020, Google Search Trends shows a 250% increase in self-care related searches.
+Men and women of all age ranges believe that self-care is an important part of making healthier lifestyle choices and many of them believe that self-care practices have an impact on their overall well-being.

 These groups have started to avoid traditional medical practices (like going to the doctor) due to the rise in healthcare and general medical costs.
 To better understand and manage their health, they’ve started turning to the Internet to find alternative treatments, cost-effective solutions, and information that allow them to better meet their wellness needs on their own terms.

 In 2020, Google searches for self-care products went up 250% percent since 2014.

 Here’s why there’s no easier way and better time than now to get into the self-care trend.

 Simply put, self-care is something that a person does regularly or often that helps them live and sustain a healthy life.
 They are good habits initiated and carried out by an individual, not by a group of people.
 Practicing self-care has eight areas of application: physical, psychological, emotional, social, professional, environmental, spiritual, and financial.
 These eight areas make up a holistic process that each person uses in their own way to help themselves live a more balanced life.

 Self-Care Products Will Drive Consumer Sales in 2021